j-West/boybands/README.md

 # Boy bands and vegetables

-## Thirteenth exercise in front-end-milestones/the-static-web
+## 13th exercise in front-end-milestones/the-static-web

 ### Instructions for exercise